 “where to archive the documents over time”

-Hidden costs can significantly reduce the financial benefits of long-term digital preservation.
+Hidden costs can significantly reduce the financial benefits of long-term digital preservation and long term archival storage.

-With our long-term data storage solutions, you can extend the life of your data for decades while keeping costs under control.
+With our long-term data storage solutions and long-term data archiving, you can extend the life of your data for decades while keeping costs under control.
 Forget years of exorbitant maintenance contracts and devastating fork-lift upgrades.
 Your data will be safe with us in an environment designed exclusively for the purpose.
 You no longer need to migrate data from one disk storage system to another, with all the costs, wasted time and risk that this implies.

 Big Storage vendors have adopted common practices over the past several years to force customers to replace their storage systems every 3-4 years, whether they need to or not.
 Let’s look at a couple of the techniques they use.